mochoabuilds/-cognition-/README.md

 *** WORKING PAPER ***

-*** ATTACHED CODE IS FOR A PEOPLE/FOOTFALL COUNTER ***
+*** ATTACHED CODE IS FOR A PEOPLE/FOOTFALL COUNTER (PROOF-OF-CONCEPT) ***

-## INTRODUCTION
+# I. INTRODUCTION
 + Hi there!
-I've longgg been curious about neighborhood markets (i.e. corner stores, bakeries, food stores, small pharmacies).
-I often ask myself, could the checkout process be simpler?
-My thought is, IF you automate checkout THEN staff will be free to: 1) chat with customers for no specific purpose 2) be the public characters that “keep an eye” on the neighborhood 3) be a “port of entry" for newcomers 4) operational duties
+I've long been curious about neighborhood markets (corner stores, coffeeshops, bakeries, small pharmacies).
+I often ask myself, could its checkout be simpler.
+My thought is yes.
+If you were to modify neighborhood markets to run on autonomous checkout systems staff would be free from the POS and available to:
+    + chat with customers for no specific purpose
+    + be the public characters that “keep an eye” on the neighborhood
+    + be a “port of entry" for newcomers
+    + other operational duties
++ I believe neighborhood markets are an intrinsically valuable space within cities.
+This research explicitly focuses on giving neighborhood markets every edge.
+I want to bring them the tools and services of big players, but also help them keep their atmosphere and vibe.
+My focus is on making it feel like a natural, simple extension of the existing shopping experience.
-+ Through a combination of ethnography, public logs and computer vision we show how easy and enjoyable autonomous checkout could be.  **The concept is beautifully simple: make checkout so easy it feels you're stealing.**  Guests walk into a market, select items, walk out and upon exit a bill is sent via SMS asking them to pay thru their own mobile payment system.
++ The concept is beautifully simple: make checkout so easy it feels you're stealing.
+Guests walk into a market, select items, walk out and upon exit the bill is sent to them via SMS that closes them out thru a mobile payment system.

+# WHY?
++ I believe training a computer vision model requires a somewhat different set of tools than most developers are currently equipped with.
+In the case of neighborhood markets, developers need a deep understanding of computer vision and the socio-cultural landscape of neighborhood markets.
+Because of this dual complexity, collaborations with other disciplines needs to be the norm.
+If computer vision developers want to contribute to the great problems of the day, research must move in an intrinsic and interdisciplinary direction.

+# TWO RESEARCH QUESTIONS
++ Through a combination of ethnography, computer vision and off-the-shelf overhead camera our system syncs specific points and items in a room with classifications across 400+ classes.
+To do this our computer vision model need training data.
+My research explores better ways to generate this training data.
++ The focus then becomes... **How can we translate neighborhood market ethnography into a usable coherent format for training computer vision models?**   I believe translators are only products of their time and culture, so our ethnographic field notes must reflect a deep understanding of the social, environmental and governance structures of each neighborhood market.
++ I also explore (BUT not in this research)...
+How can we underpin our compute vision application with a public log of all queries run on the video stream data, so "the watchers themselves are watched"?
+Right now a working model has video stream data staying on the hardware/off-the-shelf camera itself.
+Edge-cloud software lets neighborhood market staff/mgmt perform analysis, but ONLY in-house, there is no copying or moving of data outside for processing.
+Even then, mgmt is not given free roam to pick and prod customer data.
+We provide scripts which lets mgmt tease guest records with a log of every action taken.
+I want to show it's possible to create interesting computer vision applications that better respect guest privacy expectations.

+# METHODS --> HUMAN ETHNOGRAPHY
++ What is ethnographic research?
+It is sociological method of firsthand participant observation in once unfamiliar social circles to pull a sense of what's relevant in that world.
+Ethnographic field notes include: sensory impressions, personal responses, insider language, questions about behaviors, neighborhood identities, jottings, etc. I undertook approximately 10 months of ethnographic data collection in two neighborhood markets.
+Next, **I built clever software for translating these field notes into usable data for training computer vision models.**

+# METHODS --> HUMAN-COMPUTER VISION MODEL
++ I train a computer vision model to learn from translated ethnography, bounding boxes and thousands of bits of feedback from humans to understand which choices are closest to the desired behavior.  **We want the "reward function" of our system to come from taking advice from humans in a collaborative process.** Ideally our computer vision model system will learn to gaze at the world with some human-like empathy.
+The idea is still in its infancy.
+There is plenty of room for improvement.

-## TIMELINE
+# TIMELINE
 + Winter 2018 — Spring 2020
-    + Conceptualizing, Literature Review & Ethnographic Research
+    + Conceptualizing, Literature Review & Ethnography
 + Summer 2020
-    + Proof-Of-Concept:  People/Footfall Counter that tracks the number of people entering/exiting a room
+    + Proof-Of-Concept:  People/Footfall Counter
-    + Alpha:  Tracking Gestures and Classifying Items in Neighborhood Market Scenarios
+    + Prototype:  Tracking Gestures & Classifying Items in Neighborhood Markets
 + Fall 2020
-    + Beta:  Autonomous Checkout
+    + Prototype: "Building a Cart" w/ SMS Payment Upon Exit
     + Features: Inventory Assistant & Purchasing Assistant

-## POLICY MEMORANDUM
-+ How will the profits that accrue from increasing automation be reinvested back into communities for collective gain?
-+ In a society that respects labor rights, each person would receive a cash payment equal to their share of the value of an automation-tax, taken on industry in pursuit of economic gain.
-Fee proceeds called the “universal basic dividend” would go to all in that community, to each an equal amount.  **An automation-tax on robots also provides industry with an incentive to ensure sufficient re-training, especially of low skilled workers or they bear the full brunt of the automation-tax.**
-+ We understand some may see the automation-tax as an innovation penalty.
-Some companies may move elsewhere to avoid the tax.
-Others may see the labor-intensive, redundant tasks saved by automation as a way to transform the way they do  operations, and in some ways reshape what it means to be a neighborhood market.

-## I. PARTICIPANT OBSERVATION (ETHNOGRAPHY)
-+ What is ethnographic research?
-It is sociological method of firsthand participant obsevation in once unfamiliar social circles to pull a sense of what's relevant in that world.
-Ethnographic data includes: sensory impressions, personal responses, insider language, questions about behaviors, neighborhood identities, jottings, etc. I undertook approximately 10 months of ethnographic data collection work in two neighborhood markets.  **I then built software/hardware for converting ethnographic field notes into training data for computer vision models.**
-+ I believe training a computer vision model requires a somewhat different set of tools than most engineers are currently equipped with.
-In the case of neighborhood markets, they need both a deep understanding of computer vision and the social, environmental and governance structures of each respective neighborhood market.
-Because of this dual complexity, collaborations with other disciplines needs to be the norm.
-If computer vision engineers want to contribute to the great problems of the day, research must move in an intrinsic and interdisciplinary direction.

-## II.
-COMPUTER VISION MODEL
-+ I train a computer vision model to rely on ethnographic field notes, probabilities and thousands of bits of feedback from human to understand which choices are closest to the desired behavior.  **We want the "reward function" of our software/hardware to come from taking advice from humans in a collaborative process.** Ideally our computer vision model system will learn to gaze at the world with some empathy.

-## III.
-PUBLIC LOG (DATA PRIVACY)
-* We want to empower people to demand computer vision applications respect their privacy expectations, but we also don’t want to stifle innovation in the development of this technology.
-To meet the needs of both **we underpin our computer vision applications with a public log that records all events and queries run on the video stream data.**
-* Our setup means video stream data stays on the hardware/camera itself.
-Our edge-cloud software lets neighborhood market staff/mgmt perform analysis, but only in-house, there is no copying or moving of data outside for processing.
-Even then, staff/mgmt is not given free roam to pick and prod customer data. **We provide scripts which lets staff/mgmt tease guest records with a log of every action taken, “thus the watchers themselves are watched”.** We want to show it's possible to create interesting computer vision applications without hellish privacy practices.
-The idea is still in its infancy.
-There is plenty of room for improvement.

-## IV.
-BRINGING IT ALL TOGETHER
+# PROOF-OF-CONCEPT
-01 Installing Required Packages and Libraries (part one)
+01 Installing Required Packages and Libraries
 + Python
 + OpenCV https://opencv.org/
 + dlib http://dlib.net/a

 02 Configuring Edge Computing Device
 + Prep
++ Notes

 + Code
-+ Notes

-03 Open CV Crash Course
+03 Footfall/People Counter | Counts the # of people entering and exiting a room
 + Prep
-+ Code
 + Notes

-04 Footfall/People Counter Project
 + Videos
     + .avi
     + .mp4